 The purpose of a Critical Reflection paper is to demonstrate competency and ultimately mastery of a specific program domain.
-The Critical Reflection serves as a "cover document" for each competency area and the assocaiated artifacts that will be shared (link: Critical Reflection Paper).
+The Critical Reflection serves as a "cover document" for each competency area and the associated artifacts that will be shared (link: Critical Reflection Rubric).
 It should weave theoretical understanding and fluency together with knowledge of and reflection on the seminal works (primary literature associated with the specific competency); it should also demonstrate a participant's specific experiential learning, and practical application in each associated competency area.
 A Critical Reflection Paper should be 1500 words (minimum) in length.
 A Critical Reflection Paper typically includes three well-blended elements.
 These elements are woven together through the work and should not stand alone as separate sections.
 Learning experiences should be intertwined with relevant theories and concepts, explanations, understanding and analysis of what learning occurred, along with what might have happened if a different plan of action had been followed.
 Let's examine the three elements more closely:

 a) Summarize the experience of learning.
 This might include what you have done related to the competency area and what the measurable outcomes were.
 It might also include a summary of your strategy going into the experience, your perceptions as the experience unfolded, what behaviors you engaged in during the experience and how the experience influenced you and others.
 It is important that your summary cover not only the facts of what happened, but also your perceptions and impressions of those facts as they transpired.
 It might also be relevant to compare what happened in your experience to what happened in other experiences like yours, or other experiences in which you have participated.
 Remember that the purpose is to demonstrate learning (what you have learned).
 In the summary, you will need to decide what facts are relevant to the specific learning that you describe.